 Powerball lottery was the first to introduce a two-drum system.
-Oregon Lottery employee Steve Caputo was the first to propose applying a two-drum system to improve the lottery design and to enable both high odds for the top prize and low odds for smaller lottery winnings.
-A two-drum system got so popular with lottery players that Mega Millions had to copy it later on.
-Other lotteries worldwide including Euromillions have also copied the successful concept.
+Oregon Lottery employee Steve Caputo was the first to propose applying a two-drum system to improve the lottery design and to enable both high odds for the top prize as well as low odds for smaller lottery winnings.
+A two-drum system was so popular with lottery players that the Mega Millions Lottery decided to copy it later on.
+Other lotteries worldwide, including the popular Euromillions Lottery, have also copied this successful method.

 Another improvement, PowerPlay, was introduced in March, 2001.
-For an extra $1 you can draw the multipliers of 2X, 3X, 4X, or 5X for the smaller prize levels.
-Starting from January 4, 2009 the optional multiplier wheel was retired and PowerPlay option is now drawn by computer system.
-As for the second prize level, $200,000 was changed to $1 million cash with PowerPlay (2X, 3X, 4X options were cancelled for the second prizes).
+For an extra $1 you can multiply your winnings by 2X, 3X, 4X, or 5X for the smaller prize levels.
+Starting in January 4, 2009 the optional multiplier wheel was retired and PowerPlay option has since been drawn by a computer ized system.
+As for the second prize level, the prize of $200,000 was changed to $1 million cash with PowerPlay and the 2X, 3X, 4X options were canceled for the secondary prizes.

-Prior to November, 1997 top prizes could only be received in annual instalments over 25 years.
-Adding a cash option made the lottery more popular, though players can only receive around a half of advertised lottery top prize with the cash option.
-The annuity itself is now available in 30 payments made over 29 years.
+Prior to November, 1997, top prizes could only be received in annual installments over a period of 25 years.
+Adding a cash option made the lottery more popular.
+The annuity payout is now available in 30 payments made over 29 years.